dotnet/EntityFramework.Docs/docs/providers/devart/index.rst

-Devart (MySQL, Oracle, PostgreSQL, SQLite, DB2, SQL Server, and more)
+Devart (MySQL, Oracle, PostgreSQL, SQLite, DB2 and more)
 =====================================================================

 Devart is a third party provider writer that offers database providers for a wide range of databases.
 Find out more at `devart.com/dotconnect <https://www.devart.com/dotconnect/>`_.